anasnajaa/simple-store/README.md

 - Sending SMS for contact verification
 - Usage of frontend UI libraries to build an admin panel with good user experience
 - Usage of async/await instead of callbacks to reduce nesting and improve code tracing and readability
-- Advanced SQL queries to perform required data retention
+- Advanced SQL queries to perform required data retention using query builder (No ORMs used in this project)
 - Usage of SQL transactions to ensure data integrity
 - Usage of Foreign Keys, Primary keys, Indexes to ensure data integrity
 - Server load monitoring